xsslush/xsslush.github.io/README.md

 - where to find me

 <i>why so plain?</i>
-because i have my own personality and i want to express it through my<br>
+<br>because i have my own personality and i want to express it through my<br>
 work. i also don't wanna spend lots of time searching for the perfect website<br> i just want to show my work. <b>but i plan to create a better version in the future.</b>